A Thouless-Like Effect in the Dyson Hierarchical Model with Continuous Symmetry: Basic Estimates in the Low Temperature Region.

-\beginsection 4.
-Basic Estimates in the Low Temperature Region
+\section{Basic Estimates in the Low Temperature Region.}

 In this section we give some basic estimates on the function $f_n(x,T)$ and its derivatives (with respect to the variable $x$) if the pair $(n,T)$ is in the low temperature region.
-These estimates state, in particular, that in the definition of the functions $f_n(x,T)$ the right scaling was chosen.
-With the scaling in formula $(2.16)$ the function $f_n(x,T)$ is essentially concentrated in a finite interval whose size depends only on $M_n(T)$.
+These estimates state in particular, that in the definition of the functions $f_n(x,T)$ the right scaling was chosen.
+With the scaling in formula (\ref{2.16}) the function $f_n(x,T)$ is essentially concentrated in a finite interval whose size depends only on $M_n(T)$.
+Both the results and proofs are closely related to those of Sections~3---6 in paper~\cite{BM3}.

-Both the results and proofs are closely related to those of Sections~3 --- 6 in paper~[BM3].
-For the sake of simpler notations we shall assume that $\R^r=\R^2$, i.e.,\ we work in two dimensional models.
-But all proofs can be simply generalized to the case $r\ge2$.
-To simplify notations further, in this section we will denote the restriction of the function $q_n(x,T)$ defined in (2.10) (with $x\in\R^r$) to the ray $l=\{ x=(x_1,0,\dots,0),\;x_1\ge 0\}$. again by $q_n(x,T)$,$x\in\R^1,\;x\ge 0$, Since the function $q_n(x,T)$ in (2.10) depends only on $|x|$, this restriction determines the original function $q_n(\cdot,T)$ uniquely.

-First we consider the case of {\it small} indices $0\le n\le N$, where the number~$N$ defined in~(1.22) (cf. Section~4 in~[BM3]), and we begin with $n=0$.
-Assume that $T<c_0A_0/2$ and $\k>0$ is small (exact conditions on the smallness of $\k$ will be given later).
-In this case the function $q_0(x,T)$ has its maximum in the points $\pm \hat M_0(T)$ (see (2.13)) where
+First we consider the case of {\it small} indices $0\le n\le N$, where the number~$N$ defined in~(\ref{1.22}) (cf. Section~4 in~\cite{BM3}), and we begin with $n=0$.
+Assume that $T<c_0A_0/2$ and $\kappa>0$ is small (exact conditions on the smallness of $\kappa$ will be given later).
+In this case the function $\bar q_0(x,T)$ has its maximum in the points $\bar M_0(T)$ (see (\ref{2.13})), where

 is a large number.
-From (2.13) we obtain that
+From (\ref{2.13}) we obtain that

 where

 It can be proved by means of the identity

 that